-2. Have at least one study relevant qualification (academic and/or general qualifications) beyond your entry qualification
+- Have at least one study relevant qualification (academic and/or general qualifications) beyond your entry qualification

-3. Submit a motivational letter
+- Submit a motivational letter

-Guide: How to write a motivational letter
+How to write a motivational letter

-In your motivational letter, you must describe the relevance of the qualifications acquired in addition to your entry qualification in regards to the programme you wish to enroll in.
-Different assessment criteria apply to the individual bachelor study programmes, which form the basis for the assessment of quota 2 applicants.
-The applicants are prioritized based on this assessment, and the quota 2 student places are granted to the applicants given the highest priority.
-There are often more applicants than places, which mean that applicants may be turned away even though they are qualified.
+In your motivational letter, you must describe the relevance of the qualifications acquired in regards to the programme you wish to enrol in.
+Different assessment criteria apply to the individual bachelor’s programmes.

+Applicants are prioritized based on this assessment, and the quota 2 student places are granted to the applicants given the highest priority.
+There are often more applicants than places, which means that not all applicants that fulfil the admission requirements may be offered admission.

 Assessment criteria for the individual bachelor's programme:

 In the online application form, you must state all the qualifications that you mention in your motivated application.
-You must also upload CV.
+You must also upload a CV.

 Please do not attach documentation of your travels, work etc. However, you should be able to document it, if requested to do so.